 When you contact us with interest in our concrete pouring services, we’ll schedule a free,-no-obligation consultation with you on your property.
 We’ll discuss your desires, tell you what we can do and answer your questions.
-If you decide to hire us, we’ll provide you with a contract stating the specifics of the work we promise to do.
+If you decide to hire us as your concrete contractor, we’ll provide you with a contract stating the specifics of the work we promise to do.
 And then, the real work begins!

 Our first job on any site is to clear it and clean it, and often this requires earth-moving equipment.
 Any grass, trees, old concrete, or anything else will need to be removed so we can work on the raw earth.
 After clearing and marking the exact dimensions for the concrete, we’ll lay a granular sub base over the entire area.
 The sub base is then compacted to prepare it for the concrete.

 2. Setting Concrete Forms

 Our next step is setting concrete forms.
 Forms are set along the edge of the entire concrete area, and they’re held in place with wood or metal stakes.
 Both stakes and forms are designed for easy removal once the concrete has cured.